8 Subtle Signs You’re More of a Workaholic Than You Think

 You don’t take care of your body

 Constantly feeling ill?
 You might be working too much.
 Research shows that workaholics are at higher risk for a number of physical and psychological disorders, including type 2 diabetes, heart attacks, depression, and anxiety.
 Workaholics also have higher burnout rates and truncated career trajectories, Bryan E. Robinson, a psychotherapist and author of Chained to the Desk, tells U.S. News.
 Working while you’re sick could mean making a mistake or losing productive working hours, so try to avoid grabbing fast food for a quick lunch or skipping the gym because you decided to stay late at the office.
 Your body will thank you for the extra care, and so will your boss.
-Here are 8 more silent ways your job is hurting your health.

 Your feelings of self-worth are completely tied to your work success

 It’s okay to celebrate your wins in the workplace, but depending on them for your happiness is a problem.
 “A workaholic relies on external validation from their boss, colleagues, and clients,” writes Jullien Gordon, author of The 8 Cylinders of Success: How to Align Your Personal and Professional Purpose, in a LinkedIn blog post.
 “They wait for external evaluations such as mid-year or annual reviews done by others to understand how well they are doing.”
 It’s important to find things outside of work that make you feel successful too, like a recreational softball league or a weekly book club.

 You don’t have outside hobbies or fun activities